shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 ---
-layout: post
-title: "Understanding what kind of leader you are: a new lens to look at Engineering leadership"
 author: shirish
 categories:
 - engineering
 - leadership
 - styles
-image: assets/images/leaderships.png
 featured: false
 hidden: false
+image: assets/images/leaderships.png
 image_description: Image generated using Gemini AI.
 Will be replaced soon.
+last_modified_at: '2026-08-04'
+layout: post
+title: 'Understanding what kind of leader you are: a new lens to look at Engineering leadership'
 ---

 Here's my approach to to help engineering leaders understand themselves.
 It will allow them leverage their skillsets the best.

 ### Introduction